Gary Parr: Personal life

-He is a preservationist, having restored 10 historically-relevant properties, including Chastellux, a McKim, Mead, and White designed French Chateau on ten acres of Frederick Olmsted-designed grounds in Tuxedo Park, New York; Casa Alva, designed by a Palm Beach architect Maurice Fatio for Consuelo Vanderbilt Balsan, the Former Duchess of Marlboro, in 1935; a 1906 Arts and Crafts movement house in New Canaan, Connecticut; and a 1911 John Russell Pope English Jacobean mansion on Park Avenue on the Upper East Side of Manhattan.
+He is a preservationist, having restored 10 historically relevant properties, including Chastellux, a McKim, Mead, and White designed French Chateau on ten acres of Frederick Olmsted-designed grounds in Tuxedo Park, New York; Casa Alva, designed by a Palm Beach architect Maurice Fatio for Consuelo Vanderbilt Balsan, the Former Duchess of Marlboro, in 1935; a 1906 Arts and Crafts movement house in New Canaan, Connecticut; and a 1911 John Russell Pope English Jacobean mansion on Park Avenue on the Upper East Side of Manhattan.

 Parr and Fred Whittemore raised a fund that produced ten films with Hart Sharp Entertainment, including: Boys Don't Cry (1999 film), Revolutionary Road, Proof, and Nicholas Nickelby.

-Parr is married to Katherine Parr, a non-profit advisor, educator, and former fashion model.
+Parr is married to Katherine, a former public schoolteacher.

 Parr is known to be "a frugal sort who says he cuts his own hair".

 Awards and recognition

 Awards

 He was awarded the Distinguished Alumnus Award from the University of North Carolina in 2013.

 He was honored by Young Audiences for Learning in 2015 for his contributions to the performing arts.